galenreed/C13PhantomSNRProtocol/README.md

 In the folder [ESE_release]/tools/matlab,  there will be a folder called "read_MR."
 Add this folder to your matlab path.

-####  Octave Compatibility
+####  Executing the scripts
+To run the processing scripts, open createSNRImages.m.
+Make sure the path pointing to the read_MR is correct.
+Update the cell array 'files' with the relative path to your files, and then execute the script.

-This script has been tested in octave.
-It requires the image package to be installed and loaded
+To run this script in octave, the image package to be installed and loaded
 ```
 pkg load image